alrusdi/foobillardplus/README.md

 ### Dependencies

-You need to have `SDL` installed on your system.
+You need to have `SDL 1` installed on your system.
 Furthermore `libpng` has to be installed for loading the textures.
 And `freetype2` is used for font rendering.
 `SDL_net` is used for the networking mode